ap-omo/computer-vision-counter/test-media/README.md

-Test videos and files used
+Test videos and files used (three out of five uploaded due to file size constraints)